-Lately I've been downsizing my model horse herd (rather literally) and re-discovering the joys of being able to set up complete indoor dioramas on a small table or even the end of a bed.
+I've done some downsizing of my model horse herd (rather literally) and re-discovering the joys of being able to set up complete indoor dioramas on a small table or even the end of a bed.
 Both miniature model horses and the camera technology to photograph them have advanced at a gallop, making a rainy Sunday afternoon a perfect opportunity for a photo shoot instead of a complete washout.
 This Spanish gallant is "Tenaz", a Breyer Stablemate Alborozo customized by my very talented friend, and an accomplished artist, Karen Johnson.
-The backdrop is a simple legal size color printout of a landscape shot I took from my front yard.
+The backdrop is a simple legal size color printout of a landscape shot I took from my front yard at the time.
 It could be a (much) smoother transition from the footing to the backdrop, but it's always a learning process. :-)

 Practice doesn't always make perfect, but it can make progress, as can upgraded equipment.
 This shot was done using a small, portable photo booth, which fits neatly on any tabletop or other flat surface.
 The backdrop was printed on a standard 8.5" x 11" sheet of paper, and Kinetic Sand used for footing.
 For lighting I used a battery powered Neewer LED panel light, which falls into my favorite equipment category: simple, portable, effective, and inexpensive.
 "Azraf", a Sarah Rose mini Nahar resin, is another small scale model, which gives me more flexibilty as to where I can set up a scene.
 On the downside, working with small models also requires me to wear a pair of reading glasses if any props or accessories need to be adjusted.

 This is "Kalandero", another custom Breyer Stablemate Alborozo, by equine artist Charlene Schnarr.
 My understanding is she has been doing flat canvas work for years, and only rather recently branched out into the 3-D world of model painting.
 Obviously, it's been an easy transition!
-This backdrop is another I took from my front yard, of a different neighboring pasture (I'm lucky that way at the moment).
+This backdrop is another made from my own photos.
 There are challenges using backdrops, one of the biggest being keeping the backdrop at a proper distance-to-horizon level, and in scale.
 Another is finding ways to blend the diorama footing as seamlessly as possible into the backdrop.
 You don't want your model to look like it's standing in front of a poster!
 One of my favorite quickie cheats is to mask the break with a small hedge or a fence.
 I was impatient to photograph this gorgeous guy, and had a show entry deadline coming up, so I wound up substituting a hastily made cardboard single rail for the wooden dressage fence I was planning.
 I'm hoping Kallie is distracting enough for the judges until I get the wooden fence finished and his photos redone. ;o)

-I finally left my own front yard and ventured down the road for some more landscape shots.
+Eventually I ventured out and about for some more landscape shots.
 Here "Grand Illusion" is strutting his stuff in front of a proper riding stable.
 This Breyer Stablemate Hanoverian was customized by the very talented Brienna Bowles-Cundiff, and if I ever lose my mind enough to attempt to show any of my mini models in performance, he'll be one of the first to get saddled up.
 In the meantime, he just has to show off freestyle.
 The nicely manicured pasture in the backdrop is a miniature photographer's dream - it *almost* perfectly matches the model footing, and makes the whole more harmonious.
 Just to be sure, and somewhat out of habit, I went ahead and used a low hedge to mask the footing break.
 A few weeks after taking this photo I found a white three rail fence I made years ago (of course!), that happens to be a perfect match for the fence in the backdrop photo.
 I will definitely be redoing this shot as well.
 I do think it turned out nicely with the miniature hedge, but I think it will look a lot better with the miniature fence!